 Intangible assets subject to amortization consist of customer contracts and agent and customer relationships that have been acquired in business combinations.
 These assets are amortized either over the period of economic benefit or on a straight-line basis over the estimated useful lives of the related intangible asset.
 The estimated useful lives of these intangible assets range from three to nineteen years.
-The weighted average amortization period for customer contracts is approximately three years, and the weighted average amortization period for agent and customer relationships is approximately fifteen years.
-Collectively, the weighted average amortization period of assets subject to amortization is approximately twelve years.
 The useful lives of acquired trademarks are indefinite and, therefore, not subject to amortization.

-Our identifiable intangible assets as of December 31, 2016 and 2015 are as follows (in thousands):
+Our identifiable intangible assets as of December 31, 2017 and 2016 are as follows (in thousands):

-2016 2015
+2017 2016

 Indefinite Lived Intangibles:

 Trademarks \$ 2,500 \$ 2,500

 Definite Lived Intangibles:

 Agent and customer relationships 65,060 65,060

 Customer contracts 20,600 20,600

-Less: accumulated amortization (50,971) (43,495)
+Less: accumulated amortization (56,901) (50,971)

-Intangible assets, net \$ 34,689 \$ 42,165
+Intangible assets, net \$ 28,759 \$ 34,689

-Total Identifiable Intangible Assets \$ 37,189 \$ 44,665
+Total Identifiable Intangible Assets \$ 31,259 \$ 37,189